 No matter what kind of conflict you face, your leadership skills will surely be tested in that scenario.

 Just like you ask your customers for feedback, you should also take feedback from your project team to improve your leadership style.
 While leadership is somewhat a natural skill, it’s important for you to further hone it and customize it according to your team’s personality traits.

 Some members of your project team might excel when they are free to add their style while some members perform better with a little oversight.
 You can find more about your team’s preference after spending time with them.
 Some leaders keep a suggestion box or rely on periodic forms to learn more about their teams and change their style if needed.

 10. Take part in regular team building activities and celebrations

 It’s important to celebrate important milestones and achievements with your project team.
 You must take an active part in the celebrations.
 Celebrating important achievements motivates team members to perform better in the future.
 You’ll also build a bond with your team members on a personal level and make them feel valued which has a positive influence on their performance.

 Using technology is not a strategy per se, but it will help you implement all of the above approaches with unmatched convenience.
 With the entire world rethinking the way it conducts business, you have the perfect opportunity to make use of all resources available to you and shift towards a cross-platform tool with convenient operations.

 Cloud-based software tools like Kissflow Project have everything you need to always stay on top and manage your project teams with precision even when you are working remotely.
-If you’re looking to switch to a project management software that’s built around teamwork and transparency, sign up to Kissflow Project for free.
+If you’re looking to switch to a Kissflow low-code platform that’s built around teamwork and transparency, Free Demo for Kissflow Low-Code Platform